naomizhangyy/BCRC-DSGroup/Haozhe Zhu/WR-20190524/readme.md

 2. Try some new ideas.
   - keep the partial sum away from fixed-pointed rounding center

+# Others

-3. Studying the clock domain crossing technology in the ASIC flow.
+1. Studying the clock domain crossing technology in the ASIC flow.